H.R. 6938: Commerce, Justice, Science; Energy and Water Development; and Interior and Environment Appropriations Act, 2026

 Why it matters

 H.R.
-6938 is a fiscal year 2026 appropriations law covering three big buckets of government: Commerce-Justice-Science, Energy and Water, and Interior-Environment.
-In plain English, it is the legal vehicle that keeps those agencies and programs funded through September 30, 2026.
+6938 is a fiscal year 2026 spending law that bundles three of the twelve annual appropriations bills into one package: Commerce-Justice-Science, Energy and Water, and Interior-Environment.
+It funds those agencies and programs through September 30, 2026.

 1